ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 Note: _The second argument is the function body._

-The function constructor can’t access the enclosing scope, so the following code will throw an error.
+The function constructor can’t access the enclosing scope so that the following code will throw an error.

 ```ts
 function fnConstructorCannotUseMyScope() {